Syria Travel Information

 Arabic is the official, and most widely spoken language.
 English is widely understood by many educated Syrians in the major cities.

-Syria is predominantly a Muslim country and visitors should respect religious sensitivity, particularly in the matter of dress and public conduct.
-Women, in particular, should wear loose fitting clothes that cover most of the body.
-Headscarves are unnecessary unless entering mosques.
+Syria is predominantly a Muslim country and visitors should respect religious sensitivity, especially when it comes to dress and public conduct.
+Women, in particular, should wear loose fitting clothes that cover most of the body, though headscarves are unnecessary unless entering mosques.
 Eating, drinking and smoking in public during the holy month of Ramadan should be avoided, as it is forbidden by the Muslim culture.
-Homosexuality is illegal.
-The death penalty is enforced for drug trafficking.
+Homosexuality is illegal; the death penalty is enforced for drug trafficking.

 The international dialling code for Syria is +963.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK).
-City codes are in use, e.g. (0)11 for Damascus.
-There is good mobile phone coverage in urban areas, and many networks have international roaming agreements.
-Internet access is limited, but is available in Damascus.
+There is good mobile phone coverage in Damascus; internet access is limited, but is available in the capital.

-Travellers are allowed to import 200 cigarettes or 25 cigars or 250g tobacco, 1 pint of spirits, perfume for personal use, and gifts to the value of S₤250 without paying customs duty.
+Travellers are allowed to import 200 cigarettes or 25 cigars or 250g tobacco, 1 pint of spirits, perfume for personal use, and gifts to the value of SYP 250 without paying customs duty.
 Firearms are prohibited.
 There is no limit on the amount of tobacco or spirits for export.

 Become our Syria Travel Expert